-Sareum is a UK-based biotech company that operates on a virtual basis and specialises in the early-stage development of compounds that inhibit a class of cell signalling molecules known as kinases, which function as "on/off" switches for many cellular functions.
+Sareum is a UK-based biotech company that operates on a virtual basis (in that most of its activities are outsourced to third parties) and specialises in the early-stage development of compounds that inhibit a class of cell signalling molecules known as kinases.
+These function as "on/off" switches for many cellular functions.
 One sub-type of these, tyrosine kinases, is the target for a large and well-established drug class, tyrosine kinase inhibitors (TKIs).
 More than 50 TKIs have been approved, mostly for cancer, and many more are in development.
-Kinases are also validated targets for autoimmune/inflammatory conditions, albeit with only a small number of approved products to date.
+Kinases are also used to treat autoimmune/inflammatory conditions, albeit with only a small number of approved products to date.

-Sareum was originally formed in 2003 as an MBO from Millennium Pharmaceuticals, a large US biotech company (now a subsidiary of Takeda).
-The company originally operated a hybrid business model in contract R&D based on its expertise in solving the 3D structure-activity relationships of "challenging" drug targets.
+Sareum was originally formed in 2003 as a management buy-out from Millennium Pharmaceuticals, a large US biotech company (now a subsidiary of Takeda).
+The company originally operated a hybrid business model, in contract research and development, based on its expertise in solving the 3D structure-activity relationships of "challenging" drug targets.
 This provides a basis for the optimisation of molecules that could selectively block those targets selectively without affecting other mechanisms.

-The number of these targets and their closely related nature means that prior knowledge of 3D structure is often required to achieve adequate levels of selectivity.
-Its internal discovery efforts focused on "difficult to drug" targets, such as TYK2.
+Sareum's structure-based approach particularly lends itself to kinases as the large number of these targets, and their closely-related nature, means that prior knowledge of 3D structure is often required to achieve adequate levels of selectivity.
 Sareum is one of only a handful of companies that have identified a selective TYK2 inhibitor, especially one that avoids JAK2/3, and it is effectively one of only two that are unpartnered.
-There is therefore strong reason to believe it could find a partner on economically attractive terms.
-Typically, autoimmune-condition market opportunities appear to support at least four compounds in the same class, as is the case with JAK1 inhibitors for rheumatoid arthritis (RA).
+There is therefore reason to believe it could find a partner on economically attractive terms.
+Historically, autoimmune-condition market opportunities have tended to support at least four compounds in the same class, as is the case with JAK1 inhibitors for rheumatoid arthritis (RA).

-Sareum listed on the AIM market of the London Stock Exchange in 2004 and has funded its activities through periodic share issues, which have totalled c.£14m to date.
+Sareum listed on the AIM market of the London Stock Exchange in 2004 and has funded its activities through periodic share issues, which have totalled approximately £14m to date.
 The company took a strategic decision to sell its contract research activities in 2008, evolving into a pure drug-development business.
 Since then, it has focused purely on advancing its portfolio with the aim of reaching recognised value inflection points, such as demonstrating desirable pharmacological properties and activity in animal models.

 The company expects to license out compounds after reaching important value inflection points - typically to larger biotech or pharmaceutical companies - for further development and commercialisation.
-This is a well-established business model for biotech companies and, indeed, pharmaceutical companies typically source as much as half of their R&D pipeline in this way.
-Returns from licensing deals come in the form of an upfront payment, milestones (payments made on successful completion of key development stages; regulatory filings or approvals; or achievement of sales thresholds) and royalties (a percentage of sales) payable on a territory-by-territory basis until the expiry of the licensed IP.
+This is a well-established business model for biotech companies and, indeed, pharmaceutical companies typically source as much as half of their research and development pipeline in this way.
+Returns from licensing deals typically come in the form of an upfront payment, followed by milestone payments (payments made on successful completion of key development stages; regulatory filings or approvals; or achievement of sales thresholds) and then royalties (a percentage of sales) payable on a territory-by-territory basis until the expiry of the licensed intellectual property.